VariantSync/RaQuN/artifact-evaluation/REVIEWS.md

   * > We implemented the fix-perms solution shown in [1]
 * (DONE) Also, for RQ3, the indicated time was still too long even for single instance as suggested, for usual evaluation process, so smaller size of dataset had to be used.
 An amendment was necessary to the parameter file and the Java source code.
   * > We fixed the argument parsing in AbstractRQRunner that caused a problem.
 We reduced the validation duration by limiting the execution to specific subset ids.
-* (DOING) As a side note, Python script evaluation.py runs outside of the Docker environment, except for validation, so the user is responsible to make sure the Python environment is set properly (it does not happen for validation task since it runs under Docker environment).
+* (OPEN) As a side note, Python script evaluation.py runs outside of the Docker environment, except for validation, so the user is responsible to make sure the Python environment is set properly (it does not happen for validation task since it runs under Docker environment).
 For example, when the tkinter environment is not set properly, it does not plot the graph for experiments other than the validation package.
 A warning would be quite helpful as there was no error message with that situation.
+  * > We were not able to reproduce this problem, as the validation is also run using the docker container and is called in line 22 of docker-resources/run-experiments.sh.
+Please inform us if you are experiencing this issue.